 \begin{theorem} For odd $n$ there is a mapping $\phi$ from $\xor$ to $\maj$ such that \end{theorem}

-Given the need for large average stretch of such a mapping, Rao and Shinkar also ask what happens if we relax the problem from finding a bijection to finding an embedding to a larger space. \begin{question}[Question 6.4 in \cite{RAO2018}] Is there a Lipschitz embedding $\phi: \{0,1\}^n \to \{0,1\}^{\mathrm{poly}(n)}$ such that $\xor(x) = \maj(\phi(x))$ for all $x \in \{0,1\}^n$? \end{question}
+Given the need for such a mapping to have large average stretch, Rao and Shinkar also ask what happens if we relax the problem from finding a bijection to finding an embedding in a larger space. \begin{question}[Question 6.4 in \cite{RAO2018}] Is there a Lipschitz embedding $\phi: \{0,1\}^n \to \{0,1\}^{\poly(n)}$ such that $\xor(x) = \maj(\phi(x))$ for all $x \in \{0,1\}^n$? \end{question}

 We give a simple construction that gives a positive answer:

 \begin{theorem} For every $n$ there exists a 3-Lipschitz embedding $\phi: \{0,1\}^n \to \{0,1\}^{2n+1}$ such that $\xor(x) = \maj(\phi(x))$ for all $x \in \{0,1\}^n$. \end{theorem}